-Although first discovered in 1947 in the Zika forest of Uganda, Africa; the Zika virus has recently become a concern in other parts of the world; including South and Central America, the U.S., and locally here in Texas.
+First discovered in 1947 in the Zika forest of Uganda, Africa, the Zika virus more recently became a concern in other parts of the world including South and Central America, the U.S. and even locally here in Texas.

 Most of the population is not significantly impacted by Zika infections; however, others can incur serious ramifications.

 What are the symptoms and risks of Zika virus?

 Mild to no discomfort.
 For most people, the Zika virus poses little threat.
 Many people infected by the virus will have no symptoms or mild symptoms that last several days to a week.
 Some infected persons may experience a fever, rash, headache, joint pain, muscle pain or bloodshot eyes.

 Birth defects.
 Zika infection during pregnancy is linked to babies born with microcephaly – a disorder characterized by a smaller-than-normal head circumference, brain deformities and associated neurological defects.
 Additionally, the Centers for Disease Control and Prevention (CDC) have reported other birth defects and abnormalities, associated with fetuses infected with Zika.

 Immune system disease.
 The CDC has confirmed a connection between the infection of Zika virus and Guillain-Barre Syndrome (GBS).
 GBS is a rare, post-infection disorder that causes a person's immune system to attack nerve cells leading to muscle weakness and, sometimes, paralysis.
 Brazil, one of the countries hit hardest by Zika has reported an increased number of people affected by GBS.
 Overall, only a small proportion of people infected with Zika virus get GBS.

 Mosquitoes.
 The Zika virus is most often spread to people through the bite of an infected Aedes species mosquito.
 Mosquitoes become infected with the Zika virus when they feed on a person already infected with the virus.
 This creates a cycle of transmitting the virus between people and mosquitoes.